launiaizzatizawwardah/undangan-zumrotul-vian/README.md

 to clone project :
-input the code editor "clone "your repo""
+input the code editor "clone "your repo"

+step by step :
+1. install react with node modules "npm install"

 to running client side server
 input the code editor for terminal "npm run dev"